 Cat skiing at Skeena.
 Photo credit: Northern BC Tourism/Mattias Fredriksson

 In-resort cat-skiing, eat your heart out.
-Not one but two British Columbian ski resorts offer the pleasure, with both Panorama and RED Mountain giving skiers and snowboarders access to incredible backcountry-style terrain with the safety net of still being within resort bounds.
-They won’t break the bank either – one ticket to the RED Mountain cat will set you back just $10, and one ride up Panorama’s Monster X cat is just $24 on top of your lift pass.
+Not one but two British Columbian ski resorts offer the pleasure, with both Panorama Mountain Resort and RED Mountain Ski Resort giving skiers and snowboarders access to incredible backcountry-style terrain with the safety net of still being within resort bounds.
+They won’t break the bank either – one ticket to the RED Mountain cat will set you back less than $15, and one ride up Panorama’s Monster X cat is just $25 on top of your lift pass.

 7. BC, the birthplace of commercial heli skiing